 Deputy Chief Executive, KSS CRC

 Graham has worked across both public and private sectors, shaping organisational approach to change and people management.
 As a previous Head of HR for a variety of companies, he brings a track record of understanding the strategic needs of an organisation and delivering solutions to enable success.

-Graham now brings this strategic and practical experience to KSS CRC’s Excellence and Effectiveness function, where he will be ensuring that the CRC’s strategy and leadership, policy and process, as well as innovation and culture, are aligned and all working together to achieve our objectives.
+Graham now brings this strategic and practical experience to KSS CRC’s excellence and effectiveness function, where he will be ensuring that the Community Rehabilitation Company's (CRC) strategy and leadership, policy and process, as well as innovation and culture, are aligned and all working together to achieve our objectives.